ferkanzai/phones-api/README.md

 I've configured a postman json file named `DCSLGuidesmiths.postman_collection.json` in case you want to import the collection to postman, which will make easier to have all endpoints configured as expected.
 Even though, I will explain all the endpoints next.

 All the endpoints URLs start with `{{HOST}}:{{PORT}}/api/`, being `HOST` and `PORT` two variables set up in the collection with values as `http://localthost` and `4000`.

+Bear in mind that if you are using the API deployed in Heroku, you will need either to change those variables or type the complete URL yourself.

 First of all, before explainig all the endpoints, just mentioned there is an error control in place, so if an endpoint is not found, will return a 404 error as follows: